curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

     <MSB,Red> 1X1X1X1X 1X2X2X2X 1X3X3X3X <LSB,Blue>

 where Red is first, Green is second, Blue is the third diacritics.
-MSB for each word must be set to indicate the value is being used.
+MSB for each word must be set so that the pixel would appear brighter on the image editor.
+(the font program will only read low 7 bits for each RGB channel)

+* Diacritics Type Bit Encoding:

+    <MSB,Red> FFFFFFFF FFFFFFFF FFFFFFFF <LSB,Blue> (For Type-0)
+    <MSB,Red> TTTT0000 00000000 00000000 <LSB,Blue> (For Type-1 to Type-15)

+Right now, only the type-0 diacritics and its anchor point is used by the font.

 -= NOTE =-